LimeRevenge virus removal guide

 What is LimeRevenge?

-Discovered by PaulM, LimeRevenge is a remote access trojan (RAT).
-It is a new variant of RevengeRAT.
+Discovered by PaulM, LimeRevenge is a remote access trojan (RAT) and a new variant of RevengeRAT.
 This malware is designed to allow remote access to infected devices, thereby granting control over them.
 RAT infections are deemed to be high-risk and can cause a variety of severe issues.

-There are a variety of ways a machine can be manipulated through RATs.
-These malicious programs can allow cyber criminals to manage/edit/copy system and personal files, execute shell commands, record key strokes (keylogging), allow access to connected hardware, etc. This type of trojan endangers system services, processes and files, they also enable the criminals to edit Windows Registry entries and hosts file.
+There are a number of ways that machines can be manipulated through RATs.
+These malicious programs can allow cyber criminals to manage/edit/copy system and personal files, execute shell commands, record key strokes (keylogging), allow access to connected hardware, etc. This type of trojan endangers system services, processes and files, and also enables criminals to edit Windows Registry entries and the hosts file.
 Shell commands can be used to cause chain infections by injecting additional malware into the system (e.g. ransomware, cryptominers, etc.).
-Keylogging abilities allow RATs to collect various confidential information, e.g. logins and passwords.
-Hence, individuals behind the infection can hijack users' financial, cryptocurrency, social networking and social media, email and other accounts.
-For example, access to financial (banking, savings, deposit, etc.) accounts lets them make money transfers and online purchases.
+Keylogging capabilities allow RATs to collect various confidential information.
+For example, logins and passwords.
+Therefore, individuals behind the infection can hijack users' financial, cryptocurrency, social networking and social media, emails, and other accounts.
+For example, access to financial (banking, savings, deposit, etc.) accounts allows them make money transfers and online purchases.
 The same extends to cryptocurrency accounts (which hold monetary equivalents).
-Control over communication and social accounts can be used for identity theft, e.g. to ask for loans from contacts under the guise of the victim.
-Additionally, these accounts can be implemented to spread the infection, by sending the contacts virulent files (or links leading to such).
-Hardware like webcams, microphones can be set to record video/audio without users' knowledge.
-Through them cyber criminals may obtain compromising content, which can be used for blackmail purposes.
-To summarize, RATS can cause chain infections, lead to great financial losses, serious privacy issues and identity theft.
-To ensure device integrity and user safety, it is paramount to remove LimeRevenge immediately.
+Control over communication and social accounts can be used for identity theft, for example, to ask for loans from contacts under the guise of the victim.
+Additionally, these accounts can be implemented to spread the infection, by sending infected files (or links leading to them) to the contacts.
+Hardware such as webcams and microphones can be set to record video/audio without users' knowledge.
+Through these, cyber criminals might obtain compromising content, which can be used for blackmail purposes.
+To summarize, RATS can cause chain infections, lead to significant financial loss, serious privacy issues, and identity theft.
+To ensure device integrity and user safety, remove LimeRevenge immediately.

 |Name||LimeRevenge remote access trojan|